donverduyn/react-runtime/README.md

 ## Features

 - **Hybrid Higher-Order Components (HOCs):** Use HOCs to define and manage runtime dependencies with static properties that reflect the dependency trees statically and at runtime.
-- **Dependency Injection (DI):** Automatically resolve and inject dependencies using topological sort and lazy instantiation using props for dynamic configurations.
+- **Dependency Injection (DI):** Automatically resolve and inject dependencies using proxy-based or lazy instantiation with props for dynamic configurations.
 - **Portable Components:** Create components that instantiate all dependent runtimes and configuration functions upstream in integration tests and storybook.
 - **Cross-runtime Communication:** Facilitate RPC style communication between different runtimes and components using backpressured functions, to manage push/pull semantics.
-- **Type Safety:** Leverage TypeScript for type-safe dependency management and runtime context resolution.
+- **Type level Dependency Graph Resolution:** Leverage TypeScript for type-safe dependency management and runtime context resolution.
-- **Clean separation of concerns:** Keep your components clean and focused on their functionality while managing dependencies externally.
+- **Clean separation of concerns:** Keep your UI layer separated from the business logic, for better maintainability and testability.

 ## Installation